idafchev/stego_http/README.md

 # stego_http
-A PoC of hiding and transfering data inside http headers.
+A PoC for hiding and transfering data inside http headers.
 Very low throughput - suitable for malware C&C communicaton.

 The client transforms a message into binary format and encodes it as white spaces inside the request headers.
 1s are encoded as a double space and 0s as a single space.